Hike

 Access to starting point:

-Access from Gorenjska: From Rateče or Predel we cross the border to Trbiž / Tarvisio and then we continue on a highway in the direction of Videm / Udine to exit Tolmezzo.
-From Tolmezzo we follow the road in the direction of village Ampezzo and mountain pass Passo Mauria.
-The road then descends and it brings us to a crossroad, where we continue left (possible also right) in the direction of Cortina d'Ampezzo.
-At all next crossroads, we follow the signs for Cortina d'Ampezzo.
+Access from Gorenjska: Via the border crossings Rateče or Predel to Trbiž / Tarvisio and then continue on the motorway in the direction of Udine to the Tolmezzo exit.
+From Tolmezzo we follow the road in the direction of the village Ampezzo and mountain pass Passo della Mauria.
+The road then descends and brings us to a crossroads, where we continue left (also right possible) in the direction of Cortina d'Ampezzo.
+At all following crossroads we follow the signs for Cortina d'Ampezzo.

-In Cortina d'Ampezzo then we follow the signs for Alpine mountain pass Passo di Falzarego.
-This ascending road we then follow to the mentioned mountain pass.
-On the mountain pass, we come to a crossroad, where we continue on the left road in the direction of Marmolada and settlement Arabba (right Alta Badia).
-The road ahead is for quite some time descending, and then it brings us to a crossroad, where we continue right in the direction of the mountain pass Passo Pordoi (left Marmolada).
-We follow a relatively wide and ascending road all the way to the mentioned mountain pass.
-On the mountain pass, we then turn right on a narrow asphalt road towards the ossuary of German soldiers (Cimitero Militare Germanico).
-We park on a parking lot at the end of the mentioned road.
+In Cortina d'Ampezzo we then follow the signs for the alpine pass Passo di Falzarego.
+We follow this ascending road to the mentioned pass.
+At the pass we come to a crossroads, where we continue on the left road in the direction of Marmolada and settlement Arabba (right Alta Badia).
+The road further descends for quite some time, then brings us to a crossroads, where we continue right in the direction of pass Passo Pordoi (left Marmolada).
+We follow the relatively wide and ascending road all the way to the mentioned pass.
+At the pass we then turn right onto the narrow asphalted road towards the ossuary of German soldiers (Cimitero Militare Germanico).
+We park at the parking lot at the end of the mentioned road.

-From Primorska: We drive on the highway towards Venice / Benetke / Venezia.
-At town Portogruaro we leave the highway towards Venice and continue right on the highway towards Pordenone.
-At the next highway junction near Conegliano, we continue right towards Belluno.
-Near Belluno the highway ends and at the next crossroads we continue in the direction of Cortina d'Ampezzo.
-Further, we follow the description above.
+From the Primorska side: We drive on the motorway towards Venice / Venezia.
+At Portogruaro we leave the motorway towards Venice and continue right on the motorway towards Pordenone.
+At the next motorway junction near Conegliano we continue right towards Belluno.
+Near Belluno the motorway ends, and at the following crossroads we continue in the direction of Cortina d'Ampezzo.
+Further we follow the above description.

 Path description:

-From the parking lot, we continue on a well-settled path towards the ossuary where 8582 German soldiers are buried, who fell in the first world war and 849 soldiers, who fell in the second world war.
-At the ossuary, we then continue left where signposts for climbing path Via Ferrata Cesare Piazzetta point us to.
-The path then leads us on a panoramic grassy slope and it soon starts a little steeper ascending.
-For a short time then path crosses a steeper slope to the right, and then again starts ascending on a slope upwards.
-The path which is mostly marked with red arrows is then ascending until we get very close to mighty walls where we join the path 626.
+From the parking lot we continue on a well-maintained path towards the ossuary where 8582 German soldiers who fell in the First World War and 849 soldiers who fell in the Second World War are buried.
+At the ossuary we then continue left where the signposts for the via ferrata Via Ferrata Cesare Piazzetta direct us.
+The path then leads through a panoramic grassy slope and soon begins to ascend somewhat more steeply.
+For a short time the path then crosses a steeper slope to the right, then it starts ascending the slope upwards again.
+The path, which is mostly marked with red arrows, then ascends until we approach the mighty wall where we join path 626.

-Here we continue right and after a short crossing, the path brings us to a sign which marks the beginning of extremely demanding path Via Ferrata Cesare Piazzetta.
-We still continue on an easy path, which crosses slopes below vertical walls towards the east.
-After that, the path for quite some time crosses such slope and in doing so few times slightly ascends and descends.
-From the path soon also view opens up towards the mountain hut Ütia Franz Kostner and after a short descent, we come to a marked crossing.
+Here we continue right and after a short traverse the path brings us to a sign that marks the start of the extremely demanding path Via Ferrata Cesare Piazzetta.
+We continue on the easy path that traverses the slopes below vertical walls towards the east.
+The path then traverses such a slope for some time more and in doing so rises and falls slightly a few times.
+From the path a view also soon opens towards hut Ütia Franz Kostner and after a short descent we reach a marked junction.

-The path 638 branches off to the left upwards, which through the gully Rissa di Pigolerz leads towards the summit Piz Boe.
-At the crossing, we continue on the path 626, which then crosses slopes below the steep mountain walls.
-By the path, we will then also notice some ruins from the time of the first world war, and the path leads us also past a smaller lake.
-After that, the path turns a little to the left and after a short descent brings us to another crossing.
+To the left upwards branches path 638, which via gully Rissa di Pigolerz leads towards summit Piz Boe.
+At the junction we continue on path 626, which continues traversing slopes below precipitous walls.
+Along the path we will also notice some ruins from the time of the First World War, and the path also leads past a smaller lake.
+The path then turns slightly to the left and after a short descent brings us to another junction.

-This time path Lichtenfels (path 672) branches off to the left towards the summit Piz Boe, and we continue right towards the mountain hut Ütia Franz Kostner.
-From the crossing, the path slightly descends and also the path towards the settlement Arabba branches off right downwards.
-Then only a short ascent follows to the hut, which can be seen from the path for quite some time.
+This time path Lichtenfels (path 672) branches to the left towards summit Piz Boe, we continue right towards hut Ütia Franz Kostner.
+From the junction the path descends a little more and to the right downwards also branches the path towards Arabba.
+Then follows only a short ascent to the hut, which we can see from the path for some time.

-At the mountain hut, we then go left towards the north and we slightly descend on the wide path.
-When we come to a crossing we go left on the path 638.
+At the hut we then head left towards the north and descend slightly on the wide path.
+When we reach a junction we head left onto path 638.

-A little after the crossing, the path turns to the left and it ascends towards the scree where we are again at the crossing.
+A little after the junction the path turns left and ascends towards the scree where we are again at a junction.

-This time we leave the path 638 and go right on the path named Roda de Valun.
-After that, the path runs towards the northwest and on the scree brings us in a valley surrounded by the precipitous peaks.
-The path here at first in ascent crosses scree on the left side of the valley and then it brings us on more flat terrain where there is also a crossing.
+This time we leave path 638 and head right onto the path called Roda de Valun.
+The path then runs towards the northwest and through scree brings us into a valley surrounded by precipitous peaks.
+Here the path first traverses scree on the left side of the valley in ascent, then brings us to flatter terrain where there is also a junction.

-Right leads easy circular path Roda de Valun, and we continue left towards the secured climbing path Via Ferrata Vallon where a bigger sign on rock points us to.
-The path which is here marked with red-blue blazes then ascends on the scree and it brings us to the wall where the secured path begins.
-In front of the entry into a secured part of the path, we equip ourselves with a helmet and a self-belay set.
+To the right leads easy circular path Roda de Valun, we continue left towards the secured via ferrata Via Ferrata Vallon where a large inscription on the rock directs us.
+The path, which here is marked with red-blue blazes, then ascends the scree and brings us to the wall where the secured path begins.
+Before entering the secured section of the path we equip ourselves with a helmet and self-belay set.

-The secured path in the initial part turns to the right and few times steeply ascends by the steel cable.
-Steel cables are in this part quite loose and also the distance between iron spikes on which steel cables are attached to is relatively long.
-After that, the path for a short time turns a little to the left and it brings us below even steeper slopes.
-Here we again continue to the right and after some diagonal ascents on the exposed slope path brings us to a hanging bridge.
-By the bridge we cross a smaller waterfall and then an ascent becomes even more demanding.
-The path behind the bridge ascends almost vertically left upwards and to move forward also some strength in arms is needed (difficulty C).
-Demanding part is otherwise relatively short and secured path then soon ends and brings us on less steep slopes where there is also a smaller lake.
+The secured path in the initial section turns right and ascends steeply several times along the steel cable.
+The steel cables in this section are quite loose and the distance between the bolts to which the steel cables are attached is also relatively large.
+The path then turns slightly to the left for a short time and brings us below even steeper slopes.
+Here we continue right again and after several diagonal ascents on the exposed slope the path brings us to a hanging bridge.
+Over the bridge we cross a small waterfall then the ascent becomes somewhat more demanding.
+Behind the bridge the path ascends almost vertically left upwards and some arm strength is also needed for progress (difficulty C).
+The demanding section is relatively short anyway and the secured path soon ends and brings us to gentler slopes where there is also a small lakelet.

-The path here turns to the right and is ascending on an undemanding slope from which a view towards the summit Piz Boe opens up and on numerous other peaks nearby.
-The path then turns to the left and is slightly ascending on a rocky slope on the right side of the valley.
-On the left side, we will here also notice a little bigger lake, which is located below the western slopes of the peak Pizes dl Valun.
-We still continue on a relatively gentle path towards the south, which slowly turns slightly to the right.
-When we get closer to the summit Piz Lech Dlace we come to a crossing.
+Here the path turns right and ascends an undemanding slope from which a view opens towards summit Piz Boe and numerous other nearby peaks.
+The path then turns left and ascends gently on the rocky slope on the right side of the valley.
+On the left side we will also notice a somewhat larger lake here, located below the western slopes of peak Pizes dl Valun.
+We continue on the relatively gentle path towards the south, which slowly turns slightly right.
+When we approach summit Piz Lech Dlace we reach a junction.

-The right path bypasses the peak Piz Lech Dlace on the west side and then joins the path 672.
-We continue left and we cross a slope towards the eastern side of the mentioned summit.
-When we join the path 672 the slope becomes a little steeper and then follows an ascent towards the ridge.
-Here on a shorter part of the path, we also get help from steel cables.
-On the ridge, we then continue right and we soon reach the peak Piz Lech Dlace on which there is situated a bigger cairn.
+The right path bypasses summit Piz Lech Dlace on the west side and then joins path 672.
+We continue left and traverse the slope towards the east side of the mentioned summit.
+When we join path 672 the slope becomes somewhat steeper and an ascent towards the ridge follows.
+Here on a shorter section of the path steel cables also assist us.
+On the ridge we then continue right and soon reach summit Piz Lech Dlace on which there is a larger cairn.

-From the top, we continue on the ridge and after a short descent, we come to a saddle where there is a crossing.
-From the right here joins also the other path from secured path Via Ferrata Vallon.
-Also, the diagonal path towards the mountain hut Rifugio Boe branches off to the right, and from the left joins unmarked footpath past the lake Eissee.
+From the summit we continue along the ridge and after a short descent we reach a saddle where there is a junction.
+From the right another path from secured path Via Ferrata Vallon joins us here.
+Likewise to the right also branches the transverse path towards hut Rifugio Boe, from the left an unmarked trail past lake Eissee joins.

-We continue straight and we again start ascending on a rocky slope.
-A little higher, the path slowly turns to the left and it brings us to the ridge from where a view opens up towards the west.
-We continue on the ridge towards the south and then we cross steeper slopes by the ridge.
-On the shorter part, there is also a steel cable for help.
-When we come again on a ridge we reach a little less known peak Cresta Strenta, which is with 3124 meters the second-highest peak in the mountain group Sella.
+We continue straight and begin ascending the rocky slope again.
+Slightly higher the path slowly turns left and brings us to the ridge from where a view opens towards the west.
+We continue along the ridge towards the south and then traverse steeper slopes along the ridge.
+On a shorter section a steel cable also assists us.
+When we reach the ridge again we reach the somewhat less known summit Cresta Strenta, which at 3124 m is the second highest summit in the Sella group.

-We still continue towards the south and further, the path runs on the less steep western side of the ridge.
-Soon from the right joins also the path from the mountain hut Rifugio Boe and to the top then follows only shorter undemanding ascent.
+We continue towards the south and further the path runs along the gentler western side of the ridge.
+Soon from the right the path from hut Rifugio Boe also joins and to the summit only a short undemanding ascent follows.

 On the way: Ütia Franz Kostner (2500m), Piz Lech Dlace (3009m), Cresta Strenta (3124m), Forces dai Ciamorces (3110m)